nobodyn0se/flutter_vehicles/README.md

 ```

 Thereafter, open an emulator (iOS/Android) on your device and run the app through your IDE UI or CLI command `flutter run`.

+#### General use case
+If you just wish to try out the app to get a hang of it, simply download and execute the APK from the provided download link at the beginning of this README file.
+Once installed, open the app with an internet connection to load some data, then happy testing!

 ### Unit testing
 A few unit tests are included with the current version of the app.
 These unit tests can be run using the command `flutter test test/<pathNameOfTest.dart>` for instance `flutter test test/network/services/api_service_test.dart`.